wpmetabox/docsv2/docs/sanitization.md

 <FAQ question="Why doesn't my textarea field save values?">

-Probably you are trying to save a script like Google Analytics or an embeded video.
+Probably you are trying to save a script like Google Analytics or an embedded video.
 Meta Box removes all these things during sanitization.
 To save them, please disable sanitization for the field.
 See the "Bypass the sanitization" section for details.

 </FAQ>